astrogirlnim/Personyx/documentation/BrainLift/personyx_prd_updated.md

 ## 3 · Architecture (Phase‑1 Scope)

-Add: Hybrid AI Service: Users can choose to use their own OpenAI API key (local, private) or subscribe to Personyx Cloud for managed embedding and simplified onboarding.
+Add: Hybrid AI Service: Users can choose to use their own OpenAI API key (local, private) or subscribe to Firebase Cloud for managed embedding and simplified onboarding.

 ```text
 ┌─────────┐      drop .md/.txt      ┌────────────┐